On the Hadamard product of degenerate subvarieties: Abstract

 \section{Abstract}

 We consider generic degenerate subvarieties $X_i\subset\mathbb{P}^n$.
-We determine an integer $N$ and for $n\geq N$ we compute dimension and degree formulas for the Hadamard product of the varieties $X_i$.
+We determine an integer $N$, depending on the varieties, and for $n\geq N$ we compute dimension and degree formulas for the Hadamard product of the varieties $X_i$.
 Moreover, if the varieties $X_i$ are smooth, their Hadamard product is smooth too.
-For $n<N$, if the $X_i$ are generic parameterized, the dimension and degree formulas still hold.
+For $n<N$, if the $X_i$ are generically $d_i$-parameterized, the dimension and degree formulas still hold.
 However, the Hadamard product can be singular and we give a lower bound for the dimension of the singular locus.